WICG/origin-agent-cluster/README.md

 * `"for-performance"` / `"event-loop-isolated"`, which would tell the user agent that the main goal of isolation is performance isolation, and thus it could consider or prefer different strategies like using separate threads instead of separate processes.

 * `"non-scriptable"`, which would tell the user agent that no degree of performance or process isolation is required, but the web application still wants to prevent synchronous cross-realm scripting.
 This could be useful to increase encapsulation.

+The proposal's processing model is designed to be forward-compatible in the sense that if user agents add new values like these in the future, and web applications start using them, user agents that don't support the new values will instead treat them as `"best-effort"`.
+This is better than the alternative, of treating unknown values as `"none"`, which would fail to achieve any origin isolation in those user agents.

 ### Opt-in, instead of implicit, origin isolation